AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

 This article shows you the minimum code you need to add a video call into your Web app by using the Agora Video SDK for Web.

 ## Understand the tech
+The following figure shows the workflow of a basic video call implemented by the Agora SDK.

 ![](https://web-cdn.agora.io/docs-files/1619335084232)